ondewo/ondewo-nlu-webhook-server-python/README.md

 There are different functionalities available depending on the call:

-### slot filling
+#### slot_filling

-Slot filling is called by `ondewo-cai` when a webhook call as well as slot filling is activated for a matched intent.
+Slot filling is called by `ondewo-nlu-cai` when a webhook call as well as slot filling is activated for a matched intent.
-The goal is to supply `ondewo-cai` with parameter values and additional context information (or context deletion).
-The POST message is sent to `[server-IP]/slot_filling`
+The goal is to supply `ondewo-nlu-cai` with parameter values and additional context information (or context deletion).
+The
+POST message is sent to `[server-IP]/slot_filling`

 The following functionality is available in `slot_filling()` in **CUSTOM_CODE.py**: